The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 Finding homeowners insurance doesn’t need to be stressful.
 Compare rates by city and carrier below.

-The easiest way to find affordable homeowners insurance in Georgia is to compare rates and consider policies from as many companies as possible.
-Learn more about homeowners insurance costs in Georgia by referencing the below tables.
-Individual rates may vary depending on coverage options and the value of the dwelling being insured.
+The best way to acquire cheap home insurance in Georgia is to shop around and compare rates from multiple companies.
+Learn typical homeowners insurance rates in Georgia via the below data.
+Individual rates may vary depending on coverage options.

-Rates for home insurance in Georgia can vary depending on which insurance company you use.
-Farmers provides the most affordable home insurance policies in Georgia — $901 yearly.
-This compares favorably to the state average cost of $1,619, providing a $718 price break on rates typical to the state.
+Homeowners insurance rates in Georgia will vary depending on which insurer you select.
+Farmers underwrites the most affordable homeowners insurance in Georgia — only $901 annually.
+This compares favorably to the state's mean cost of $1,619, providing a $718 price cut on the state's average rate.

 |Company||Average 12-Month Rate in Georgia|